 - If staples were used for your incision they will most likely be removed before you leave the hospital.

 - Talk with your health care provider about dealing with pain after the surgery.
-If medication is something you think you might want, get a prescription and information about the side affects for both yourself–and the baby, if you are breastfeeding.
+If medication is something you think you might want, get a prescription and information about the side effects for both yourself–and the baby, if you are breastfeeding.
 If you prefer to avoid medications, talk with your health care provider about alternatives that are safe for you and your baby.

-- Your uterus will begin the “involution” process which is is the shrinking of the uterus to its pre-pregnancy size.
+- Your uterus will begin the “involution” process which is the shrinking of the uterus to its pre-pregnancy size.
 You will begin to experience heavy bleeding of bright red blood—This is called lochia and can continue for up to 6 weeks.
 You will need to have extra-absorbent menstrual pads which the hospital should provide after delivery.
 Do not use tampons during this time.

 - Gentle strolls around the hospital or rocking in a chair can help speed the recovery and help with gas that can develop after abdominal surgery.

-After Going Home:
+After Going Home After C-Section:

 - Your activity level should be kept low until your health care provider suggests an increase of activity.
 Initially, you should avoid lifting anything heavier than your baby, and avoid most housework.